crazzfeng/sendcloud-docs/docs/Accounts and Settings/teammates.md

     - account administration
   robots: index
 ---
-All teammates, while having their own separate login credentials and security settings, will share access to the account's data within the boundaries of their assigned permissions.
+All teammates, while having their own separate login credentials and security settings, will share access to the account's data within the boundaries of their assigned permissions

 After logging in, click your profile picture in the top-right corner -> ​​Account​​ -> Click ​​Teammates​​.